-Of interest, neurological involvement leading to a positive history of DFU could be one of the missing links between lung function and diabetes prognosis in COVID-19 since lung autonomic neuropathy could predispose those patients to severe respiratory failure.
+Of interest, neuropathy leading to a positive history of DFU could be one of the missing links between lung function and diabetes prognosis in COVID-19 since lung autonomic neuropathy could predispose those patients to severe respiratory failure.
 An alternative hypothesis is that microvascular complications are a manifestation of endothelial disease as proposed more than 30 years ago as the Steno hypothesis (19).
 Since COVID-19 is associated with endotheliitis (9), it can be speculated that an altered endothelium, for which microvascular complication is an indication, could be more prone to viral infection than a healthier vascular bed.
-Unfortunately, we could not easily establish the refined cause of death in the difficult context encountered in departments dedicated to COVID-19.
-Identification of vascular or thrombotic disease could have provided supporting material for such a speculation.
+Previous studies have shown that cumulative burden of microvascular complications are associated with increased cardiovascular risk in people with type 2 diabetes.
+We did not have data on cause of mortality but risk of myocardial infarction and stroke are increased in people with COVID-19.
+People with microvascular complications may therefore be a high risk population for mortality due to cardiovascular events.

 Our study has some limitations which must be acknowledged.
 The microvascular status could not be established in the entire population of participants, leaving some uncertainty on the precision of our findings even if spurious results are unlikely.
-Such a difficulty to establish microvascular status was also encountered in the Scottish registry data (4).
+Such a difficulty to establish microvascular status was also encountered in other registry data based studies (4).
 New additional studies examining our research hypothesis could help to better establish our findings.
 As already mentioned, diabetic kidney disease is much easier to establish since it only requires an inquiry into routine biological data.
 Data on diabetic retinopathy and on history of DFU are harder to collect.
 However, some reassuring facts must be considered since traditional risk factors are associated with microvascular disease (including diabetes duration).
 Secondly, we considered severe forms of microvascular disease, with eGFR below 60 ml/min and/or proteinuria for renal involvement, severe diabetic retinopathy (severe non-proliferative or proliferative retinopathy) and severe peripheral neuropathy (with a history of DFU).
 This could lead to a low prevalence of such complications but also lead to a very specific evaluation of complications since such severe forms of complications are often mentioned to GPs and patients compared with developing less severe complications.
-Lastly, the current data were generated at the occasion of the first phase of the pandemic and current treatment strategy and mortality rates could be quite different from what they were in March 2020.
-However, the risk factors have not changed that much even though our current paper could encourage focus on microvascular disease at least in diabetes COVID-19 patients.
+Lastly, the current data were generated at the end of the first phase of the pandemic and current treatment strategy and mortality rates could be quite different from what they were in March - June 2020.
+However, the risk factors have not changed that much even though our current paper should encourage a focus on microvascular disease in diabetes COVID-19 patients.

-Some strengths must also be mentioned such as the fine phenotyping of the participants with an effective collection of microvascular disease.
-The size of our study population and particularly the number of deaths was adequate to examine the impact of microvascular burden and its components on all-cause death by day 28.
-Finally, the multicenter nature of the project and its nationwide design helped to draw firm conclusions from our data.
+Some strengths must also be mentioned such as the fine phenotyping of the participants with an effective collection of microvascular disease- a novel finding in itself.
+We also report data from a large number of centres in two countries with different health care provisions.
+The UK has a national health service with free universal coverage of medical care.
+France….
+The size of our study population and particularly the number of deaths was adequate to examine the impact of microvascular burden and its components on all-cause death by day 28 or during the inpatient admission.
+Despite the differences in health care provision, our findings were consistent between the two countries.

-In conclusion, the relationship between microvascular complications and COVID-related death by day 28 is not limited to diabetic kidney disease.
-This strongly justifies the systematic search for microvascular complications for any patient with diabetes and COVID-19 so that the prognosis can be established as accurately as possible.
+In conclusion, the relationship between microvascular complications and COVID-related death by day 28 is not limited to diabetic kidney disease but to all microvascular complications.
+This strongly justifies the systematic search for microvascular complications for any patient with diabetes and COVID-19 to identify patients at high mortality risk.

 ACKNOWLEDGMENTS